Gene therapy shows promise for an inherited form of deafness

 For the first time, gene therapy is showing promise for treating inherited deafness, researchers reported Wednesday.

-A study involving six children born with a genetic defect that left them profoundly deaf found that an experimental form of gene therapy restored at least some hearing and speech for five of them.
+A study involving six children born with a genetic defect that left them profoundly deaf found that an experimental form of gene therapy restored at least some hearing for five of them.

 "We are absolutely thrilled," says Zheng-Yi Chen, an associate scientist at Mass Eye and Ear's Eaton-Peabody Laboratories and associate professor of Otolaryngology–Head and Neck Surgery at Harvard Medical School in Boston.
 Chen led the research, which was published in the journal The Lancet.